Ising Models of Cooperativity in Muscle Contraction: Comparison with a four-state model

 With this new set of parameters, the force \eqref{eq:force_rice} can now be written (see Appendix \ref{sec:effective_field}) as

 which is analogous to \eqref{eq:average_force_single_spin} using the equivalent external field

-This result shows that, like in the two state Ising model, the force is determined by only two independent parameters, namely \(x \) and \(\hCoeff \).
+This result shows that, like in the two-state Ising model, the force is determined by only two independent parameters, namely \(x \) and \(\hCoeff \).
 Hence, the data of the force-pCa relation alone cannot fully determine the four-state model.